 Ernest and Anna Kirk resided at Niagara until 1931, when they moved to a farm near Mallory, Minnesota.
 Anna died in 1965 and was survived by her three children: Sidney, Harvey, and Dorothy Ann.

-The Anna Victoria Kirk Papers were deposited in the Orin G. Libby Manuscript Collection by Dorothy Ann Kirk, Anna's daughter on December 4, 1995 (Acc.#95-2048).
+The Anna Victoria Kirk Papers were deposited in the Orin G. Libby Manuscript Collection by Dorothy Ann Kirk, Anna's daughter on December 4, 1995 (95-2048).

-The Anna V. Kirk Papers consist of a scrapbook, photographs, family history information, and a newspaper clipping pertaining to a 1925 Grand Forks trial where Anna Kirk served as a jury member.
+The Anna V. Kirk Papers consist of a scrapbook, photographs, family history information, and a newspaper clipping pertaining to a 1925 Grand Forks trial where Anna Kirk served as a juror.

-Anna Kirk created the scrapbook, which contains photographs of the groups of which she was a member, ribbons from the WCTU annual conventions, and newspaper articles, many written by Kirk, about women and politics, suffrage, and WCTU activities.
-She personalized the scrapbook with a selection of poems, quotes, and pictures of people, such as past Presidents of the United States, which inspired her.
+Anna Kirk created the scrapbook, which contains photographs of groups in which she was a member, ribbons from the WCTU annual conventions, and newspaper articles, many written by Kirk, about women and politics, suffrage, and WCTU activities.
+She personalized the scrapbook with a selection of poems, quotes, and pictures of people, such as past U.S. Presidents, who inspired her.